telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 ### Acrylic effect

-With the **Fluent** theme we are introducting a **ThemeEffectsHelper** static class that is responsible for the iconic tranaparent and blurred effect that is associated with the design system.
+With the **Fluent** theme we are introducting a **ThemeEffectsHelper** static class that is responsible for the iconic transparent and blurred effect that is associated with the design system.
 The **ThemeEffectsHelper.IsAcrylic** attached property can be applied to a **Window**, **RadWindow**, **Popup** and window-derivate controls to achieve this translucent effect.
-It is supported currently only under **Windows 10**.
+It is **supported currently only under Windows 10**.
 In any other operating system it would simply result in a transparent window/popup.

 > **ThemeEffectsHelper.IsAcrylicEnabled** is used to turn off globally the setting of the effect.
 And set opaque backgrounds in our controls.
 You can detect the version of the OS that the application is currently running and disable the effect below **Windows 10**.
 For more information about achieving that you can review the following MSDN articles:
 [Operating System Version](https://msdn.microsoft.com/library/windows/desktop/ms724832.aspx) and [Targeting your application for Windows](https://msdn.microsoft.com/en-us/library/windows/desktop/dn481241.aspx) (if the application is not targeting Windows 10, the version number returned would be always 6.2)

-> Applying the **ThemeEffectsHelper.IsAcrylic** to a control could result in an unexpected visual issues.
+>important Applying the **ThemeEffectsHelper.IsAcrylic** to a control could result in unexpected visual issues.

 ### Material Assist